Mallory Brothers on Opposing Sidelines for First Time

 Mallory returned to Ann Arbor after spending one year as Akron's defensive coordinator.
-He was Illinois' co-defensive coordinator for three years (2007-09) and has 10 years of experience coaching the secondary at Illinois, Indiana, Central Michigan and Ball State.
+He was Illinois' co-defensive coordinator for three years (2007-09) and had 10 years of experience coaching the secondary at Illinois, Indiana, Central Michigan and Ball State.

 At Ball State, Mallory spent five seasons mentoring the linebackers (1995-99) and one with the secondary (2000).
 In 1995 and 1996, the Cardinals posted winning records, earning a berth in the 1996 Las Vegas Bowl.
-Mallory began his career as a student assistant at Michigan, and then served as a graduate assistant for his father, Bill Mallory, at Indiana from 1993-94.

 Mallory earned his bachelor's degree in sport management and communications from U-M (1992), and a master's degree in outdoor recreation from Indiana (1999).
 He and his wife Lori have two sons, James and Sam, and one daughter, Margo.

-Graduate Assistant (linebackers, defensive backs)|
+|1993-94||Indiana||Graduate Assistant (linebackers, defensive backs)|

 Age / 44